Avaiga/taipy-doc/docs/relnotes.md

 #### Features

-   - New repository: SQLLite can now be used as a replacement for filesystem as the taipy repository.
-   - New repository: MongoDB can now be used as a replacement for filesystem as the taipy repository.
+   - SQLLite or MongoDB databases can now be used as alternatives to the filesystem to store Taipy entities.

 #### Improvements
    - TODO authentication